aarjubh/web-project/README.md

-Coursework 1: Website for online booking for counseling sessions The user gets to login/signup into the website to book sessions online.
+A  second semester Web Development project for online booking for counseling sessions The user gets to login/signup into the website to book sessions online.
 The admin looks after all the present accounts and has the advantage of either leave the bookings made by user "pending" or "accept" it.
 ## Key Features
 - booking online